Couchlord1/post-install-config/README.md

 </p>

 <h1>osTicket - Post-Install Configuration</h1>
-While OsTicket is useable after a fresh install, proper configuring can help OsTicket more closely resemble real word help desk use cases.
+While OsTicket is useable after a fresh install, proper configuring can help osTicket more closely resemble real word help desk use cases.
 This project is a tutorial that outlines the post-install configuration of the open-source help desk ticketing system osTicket.
-For a tutorial on the installation of OsTicket, one can be found here: (https://github.com/Couchlord1/osticket-prereqs).
+For a tutorial on the installation of osTicket, one can be found here: (https://github.com/Couchlord1/osticket-prereqs).

 <h2>Environments and Technologies Used</h2>